Watch the webinar now:

 • Significance for purchasing

 Internal transfer prices play an important role in the procurement process, as they influence cost structures and decision-making in purchasing.
-Transparent and appropriate pricing promotes efficient internal processes and can help to reduce costs and exploit synergies.
+Transparent and appropriate pricing promotes efficient internal processes and can help to reduce costs and exploit synergy effects.
 Purchasing must also ensure that internal prices are in line with the market in order to minimize tax risks and ensure compliance.

 • Cost optimization: reduction of overall costs through efficient internal procurement processes